 - 1-2-1.
 Open Vivado and create a blank project called lab5_1_2. - 1-2-2.
 Create and add the VHDL module that will model the gated SR latch using dataflow modeling.
 Assign 2 units delay to each assignment statement used in the model. - 1-2-3.
+Develop a testbench to test and validate the design.
+It should generate the input stimuli as shown in the figure above. - 1-2-4.
+Add the appropriate board related master XDC file to the project and edit it to include the related pins, assigning S input to SW0, R input to SW1, Enable to SW2, Q to LED0, and Qbar to LED1. - 1-2-5.
+Set the tcl.pre option in the Bitstream Settings to point to the provided lab5_prehook.tcl file.
+This file allows a combinatorial loop to be uploaded to the board. - 1-2-6.
 Synthesize the design and view the schematic under the Open Synthesized Design process group.
-Verify that it uses 2 LUTs and 5 IOs. - 1-2-4.
+Verify that it uses 2 LUTs and 5 IOs. - 1-2-7.
 Implement the design and view the Utilization Report.
-It should show 2LUTs, 1 slice, and 5 IOs. - 1-2-5.
-Develop a testbench to test and validate the design.
-It should generate the input stimuli as shown in the figure above. - 1-2-6.
-Create and add the XDC file, assigning S input to SW0, R input to SW1, Enable to SW2, Q to LED0, and Qbar to LED1. - 1-2-7.
-Re-implement the design.

-1-2-8.
-Generate the bitstream, download it into the Nexys4 board, and verify the functionality.
+It should show 2LUTs, 1 slice, and 5 IOs. - 1-2-8.
+Generate the bitstream, download it into the Basys3 or the Nexys4 DDR board, and verify the functionality.